-When the four Adverts (including female bassist Gaye Advert) debuted on a 1977 Stiff 45 with “One Chord Wonders,” the young Londoners could barely play their instruments, but that didn’t keep vocalist Tim (T.V.)
+When the Adverts (including brilliantly named bassist Gaye Advert) debuted on a 1977 Stiff 45 with “One Chord Wonders,” the young London (by way of Devon) quartet could barely play their instruments.
+But that didn’t keep vocalist-guitarist Tim (T.V.)
 Smith’s song from offering a witty commentary on earnest incompetence.
-By the time they re-recorded the tune for their first LP, the Adverts had acquired just enough proficiency to make a positive difference.
+By the time they recut the tune for their first LP, the Adverts had acquired just enough proficiency to make a positive difference.

-Oddly, Cast of Thousands is as feeble as Red Sea is vital.
+The Adverts underwent a revamp, changing drummers and adding a keyboard player, and graduated to a major label.
+The resulting quintet made Cast of Thousands, an album as feeble as Red Sea is vital.
+An ambitious but misbegotten attempt to leave the past behind, it’s a melodramatic, overproduced stab at nothing in particular.
 Fatigue and depression permeate the LP, suggesting that Smith’s muse had made a hasty exit.
 One need only read the back-cover quote from 1 John 2:15 to get the picture: “Love not the world, neither the things that are in the world.”
 Pretty punky, huh?

 The Adverts’ John Peel broadcast session EP was recorded in early 1977 and contains live-in-the-studio run-throughs of all the aforementioned songs plus two others.
 For a full-length live Adverts album, try the Roxy record, a ’77 show that reviews the group’s repertoire with appropriately raunchy sound.